 Coaching StaffCoquese Washington: Coquese Washington was introduced as the fifth head coach of the Penn State women's basketball program on April 23, 2007.
 Washington is the first female African-American head coach in Penn State history.

-The Lady Lions continued their return to the national spotlight in 2012-13 as they collected their second-straight Big Ten regular-season title and seventh overall with a 26-6 overall record and 14-2 mark in conference play.
-In each of Washington's first six years, Penn State has improved their Big Ten win total.
+The Lady Lions continued their run in the national spotlight in 2012-13 as they collected their second-straight Big Ten regular-season title and seventh overall with a 26-6 overall record and 14-2 mark in conference play.
+In each of Washington's first six years, Penn State improved its Big Ten win total.
 The Lady Lions posted their third consecutive 25-win season, joining the 1993-94, 1994-95 and 1995-96 squads as the only teams in program history to accomplish the feat.
 Penn State also advanced to the second round of the NCAA Tournament with a win over Cal Poly.
 The Lady Lions were consistently ranked in the Top 10 for most of the season and finished eighth in the Associated Press Top 25 and 12th in the USA Today Sports Coaches' Poll.

 With another stellar campaign, the accolades continued to roll in for the Lady Lions.
 Washington was selected as the Big Ten Coach of the Year by the media for the second-straight season and became just the fifth mentor in Big Ten history to win back-to-back Coach of the Year accolades.
 She was also the WBCA Region 6 Coach of the Year and a finalist for WBCA National Coach of the Year for the second-straight season.